 For more information on Venezuela’s policy and practice regarding cluster munitions through early 2010, see ICBL, Cluster Munition Monitor 2010 (Ottawa: Mines Action Canada, October 2010), pp. 267–268.

-"The Ministry of Defense of Venezuela destroys cluster bombs” (“El Ministerio de la Defensa de Venezuela destruye bombas de racimo”), Infodefensa.com, 26 August 2011.
+“El Ministerio de la Defensa de Venezuela destruye bombas de racimo” (‘‘The Ministry of Defense of Venezuela destroys cluster bombs’’), Infodefensa, 26 August 2011.